 –4.3 feedback: Any user reaching a net feedback score of –4.3 is subject to suspension.

-Who you are on eBay is as important as what you sell (or buy). eBay monitors the identities of its members closely — and asks that you report any great pretenders in this area to Trust and Safety.
+Who you are on eBay is as important as what you sell. eBay monitors the identities of its members closely — and asks that you report any great pretenders in this area to Trust & Safety.
 Here’s a checklist of identity abuses:

 False or missing contact information: A user deliberately registers with false contact information or an invalid e-mail address.

 Dead or invalid e-mail address: When e-mails bounce repeatedly from a user’s registered e-mail address, chances are good that the address is dead.
-Usually, returned e-mail indicates that the address is unknown.
+Usually return e-mail indicates that the address is unknown.